muhammad-ahmed02/luxuryleather/README.md

 This project was previously developed by [SignorDev](https://github.com/signor1).
 It was created as a sample landing page for a travel agency based on the Jadoo brand.

 Now this project is developed by [muhammad-ahmed02](https://github.com/muhammad-ahmed02).
-It is a client business website named as White Skin Leather.
+It is a client business website named as Luxury Leather.